This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Use your hands to rub half the garlic herb butter all over underneath the skin.
 Rub the remaining butter all over the top and sides of the chicken.
 (If your butter is not super soft, first soften it by placing it into a small bowl over a second bowl of warm water.
 Very soft butter will be easier to spread!)

 Stuff the remaining whole garlic cloves (6-10 cloves), remaining 2 whole rosemary sprigs, and remaining 6 whole thyme sprigs inside the chicken cavity.
 Tie the legs together with kitchen twine.
 If necessary, reposition the chicken and onions so that the chicken is sitting on top and the onions are elevating the chicken.

-Cover the Crock-Pot slow cooker and cook for 5-8 hours on Low or 3-5 hours on High, until internal temperature reaches at least 160 degrees (72 degrees C) inside (it will rise another 5 degrees during broiling and resting).
+Cover and cook whole chicken in the Crock Pot for 5-8 hours on Low or 3-5 hours on High, until the internal temperature reaches at least 160 degrees (72 degrees C) inside (it will rise another 5 degrees during broiling and resting).
 If your garlic butter didn't spread well in the beginning, you can lift the lid about an hour into cooking and use a pastry brush to spread the herb butter more evenly over the top and sides of the chicken.
-(Don't use melted butter from the beginning because it will all drip off the cold chicken.)
+(Don't use melted butter from the beginning because it will all drip off the chicken too fast.)

 When the chicken is done, discard the onions but save the liquid below, which you can use as chicken broth in recipes!